-Thus far, the 2021 data reveals that the established performance targets are not being met.
-Currently we are not meeting targets under CTAS SCA, and CTAS 3.
-We are actually trending better than 2020 as we could meet the response times for 3 categories, where 2021 is trending 2.
-Of these categories 2 are categories we have not met in the past with similar percentages.
-True results are difficult to estimate half way through the year due to a changing call volume and issues that effect response.
-These results will be reported to council in early 2022.
-As the 2021 data is only for a partial year, the 2021 response time data is primarily being relied upon to establish the 2022 targets.
-It is important to know that although we are currently not meeting the targets, COVID-19 has affected our response times.
-Haldimand County's total call volume for 2021 compared to 2020 is currently trending to be higher, which will cause more issues meeting response times.
+Thus far, the 2022 data reveals that the established performance targets are not being met in 2 areas.
+Currently, we are not meeting targets under, CTAS 1 by 2 calls and CTAS 3 by 124 calls, however, since the up staff of the Cayuga Ambulance to 24 hours (effective June 2022) we are improving our performance targets.
+A true outcome of the data will not be available without a lengthier timeline for data to be created and assessed.
+These results will be reported to Council in early 2023.
+As the 2022 data is only for a partial year, the 2021 response time data is primarily being relied upon to establish the 2023 targets.
+It is important to know that although we are currently not meeting the targets, COVID-19 continues to affect our response times.
+Haldimand County's total call volume for 2022 compared to 2021 is currently trending to be higher, which will cause more issues meeting response times.
 One of the factors still affecting our ability to respond are ambulances that carry patients who are COVID positive.
 These ambulances are out of service for an increased period of time for cleaning and disinfecting compared to normal procedures.
 This at times increases response times due to an ambulance responding from a greater distance to a call.
 Staff expect this trend to improve, thus decrease response times once the COVID pandemic has been terminated.
-The 2020 response time performance (complete year) is shown as Attachment 2.
+The 2021 response time performance (complete year) is shown as Attachment 2.